hdinkel/ELM-CPIB-2017/merged/complete.md

 ![](../Figures/BACT_basic_protocol_2/prediction_input.png)
 **Figure BACT-BP-1:** The input query page for finding motifs in ELM.
-The sequence for SRC kinase signaling inhibitor was insered as an example for this article.
+The sequence for SRC kinase signaling inhibitor was used as an example for this article.

 step 1.
 Click on the "ELM Predictions" button in the menu to access the search query